 Restoration Act in 1998-APR.
 Their Senate unanimously passed the same bill in

 1998-MAY.
-As with the federal version of RFRA, the government is required to demonstrate a
+As with the federal version of RFRA, the state government is required to demonstrate a

 "compelling interest" before taking any actions which might "burden"